My small studio is not an easy place to socially distance. So this year I shall not be opening up.

+John has been making original prints for over 50 years.
 His printmaking practice developed radically in 1979/80 when he began a series based on images of the Northampton Arm of the Grand Union Canal.
-Prints are now produced in small editions in his own studio near Peterborough
+Prints are now produced in small editions in his own studio in Northborough.

 He is mainly known for his screenprints of the British Industrial heritage: Dockside warehouses (now in the Museum of London’s collection), Signal Boxes and a recent Paper Mill Suite.
 He still continues to experiment with print techniques and subject matter, particularly through a 25 year long “cubist” series.